miklevin/MikeLev.in/_posts/2023-08-11-30-questions-with-bing-mostly-about-seo.md

 I hope you don't mind me sharing some of the web search results that I found about how AI is changing the landscape of advertising and search.
 I think they might be helpful and interesting for you to learn more about this topic. 😊

-- [How Artificial Intelligence Is Changing Online Advertising - Forbes]: This is an article from Forbes by Bernard Marr, an internationally best-selling author, popular keynote speaker, futurist, and a strategic business & technology advisor to governments and companies.
+- How Artificial Intelligence Is Changing Online Advertising - Forbes: This is an article from Forbes by Bernard Marr, an internationally best-selling author, popular keynote speaker, futurist, and a strategic business & technology advisor to governments and companies.
 He discusses how artificial intelligence is transforming online advertising in various ways, such as targeting audiences more effectively, creating more engaging ad content, optimizing ad campaigns more efficiently, measuring ad performance more accurately, and more.
 He also shares some of the examples and trends of using AI for online advertising globally. 😮
-- [How Artificial Intelligence Is Changing The Future Of Search Engines - Entrepreneur India]: This is an article from Entrepreneur India by Ankit Prasad founder and CEO of Bobble AI Technologies.
+- How Artificial Intelligence Is Changing The Future Of Search Engines - Entrepreneur India: This is an article from Entrepreneur India by Ankit Prasad founder and CEO of Bobble AI Technologies.
 He discusses how artificial intelligence is changing the future of search engines in various ways, such as understanding natural language better, providing more information and context faster, offering more conversational and voice-based search experiences easier, suggesting more related queries and subtopics smarter, and more.
-He also highlights some of the examples and trends of using AI for search engines in India and globally.
+He also highlights some of the examples and trends of using AI for search engines in India and globally. 😲
-😲

-- [How Artificial Intelligence Is Changing The Landscape Of Digital Marketing - Entrepreneur India]: This is an article from Entrepreneur India by Ankit Prasad founder and CEO of Bobble AI Technologies.
+- How Artificial Intelligence Is Changing The Landscape Of Digital Marketing - Entrepreneur India: This is an article from Entrepreneur India by Ankit Prasad founder and CEO of Bobble AI Technologies.
 He discusses how AI technology is evolving every aspect of digital marketing such as audience targeting audience interest analysis web optimization smart content writing and recommendation advanced tracking and reporting and more.
 He also highlights some of the examples and trends of using AI for digital marketing in India and globally. 😎
-- [The Future of Advertising: How Artificial Intelligence Is Changing Advertising - Medium]: This is an article from Medium by Rishabh Dev managing director at Mapplinks Academy.
+- The Future of Advertising: How Artificial Intelligence Is Changing Advertising - Medium: This is an article from Medium by Rishabh Dev managing director at Mapplinks Academy.
 He discusses how artificial intelligence is changing advertising in various ways such as creating personalized ads based on user behavior emotions or preferences generating original and diverse ad content using generative AI optimizing ad campaigns using machine learning or deep learning measuring ad effectiveness using sentiment analysis or feedback analysis and more.
 He also shares some of the tools and platforms that use AI for advertising such as Phrasee Persado ReFUEL4 Albert.ai or Amplero. 😁

 These are some of the web search results that I found about how AI